EFForg/https-everywhere/docs/en_US/ruleset-update-channels.md

 ### 4. Getting users to use your update channel

-Once you've established an update channel by published your rulesets, you'll want to let your users know how to use them.
+Once you've established an update channel by publishing your rulesets, you'll want to let your users know how to use them.
 From step 1 above, you have a `jwk` object.
 You may want to also only allow modification of certain URLs, using the `scope` field.
 The `update_path_prefix` field will simply be the public URL that you chose in step 3.

 If your users are using a custom build of HTTPS Everywhere (such as in a corporate LAN environment), you can modify [`chromium/background-scripts/update_channels.js`](https://github.com/EFForg/https-everywhere/blob/master/chromium/background-scripts/update_channels.js) to include a new update channel in the same format as the EFF update channel.